nihui/orion-o6-rvm-cam-stream/README.md

 ./test
 ```

-this program will open usb camera (/dev/video3) ➡️ rvm (robust human video matting) portrait on npu ➡️ stream jpeg on http
+This program will open usb camera (/dev/video3) ➡️ rvm (robust human video matting) portrait on npu ➡️ stream jpeg on http

-open the streaming url with browser, and you can see the rvm result
+Open the streaming url with browser, and you can see the rvm result

-sample output
+Sample output
 ```
 [0 Mali-G720-Immortalis]  queueC=0[2]  queueG=0[2]  queueT=0[2]
 [0 Mali-G720-Immortalis]  bugsbn1=0  bugbilz=0  bugcopc=0  bugihfa=0